DataDog/sketches-go/README.md

 # sketches-go

-This repo contains Go implementations of the distributed quantile sketch algorithms GKArray [1] and DogSketch [2].
+This repo contains Go implementations of the distributed quantile sketch algorithms GKArray [1] and DDSketch [2].
 Both sketches are fully mergeable, meaning that multiple sketches from distributed systems can be combined in a central node.

 ## GKArray